amitxv/PC-Tuning/docs/physical-setup.md

 - Overclocking does not necessarily mean that the system will perform better due to factors such as error correction.
 You should verify whether whatever you are changing scales positively by adopting a systematic testing methodology in benchmarks such as [liblava](https://github.com/liblava/liblava) and [Intel Memory Latency Checker](https://amitxv.github.io/IMLC-Analyzer)

-- There are countless factors that contribute to stability such as temperature, power delivery, quality of hardware in general, silicon lottery and more
+- There are countless factors that contribute to stability such as temperature, power delivery, quality of hardware in general, silicon lottery and more.
+To apply additional stress when tuning RAM, consider turning off case fans, reducing RAM fan RPM or turning it off completely and generating extra heat (e.g. GPU load, room heaters) while stress-testing RAM

     - See [RAM overclock stability and heat management | Actually Hardcore Overclocking](https://www.youtube.com/watch?v=iCD0ih4qzHw)

-- Avoid thermal throttling at all costs, ambient temperature will generally increase during the summer which can be replicated with a heater to mimic a worst-case scenario
+- Avoid thermal throttling at all costs, ambient temperature will generally increase during the summer

     - Deliberately underclock if your cooler is inadequate.
 A thermally stable component with an overall lower frequency is always better and safer compared to thermal throttling at a higher frequency